WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ::::details
 ### What coinjoin strategy should I select?

-There is no answer for all, or a "best" strategy, as is depends per user.
+There is no answer for all, or a "best" strategy, it depends on the user's privacy needs.
 The coinjoin strategy should be selected according to the user's preference:
 Do you want to `Minimize costs`, `Maximize speed`, or `Maximize privacy`?
 Or the user can create their own `Custom` strategy.